tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 * The deviceId for the upload data
 * The current session token

 The point is that the uploadId should change for each device, for each upload session.

+For situations where we are uploading data extracted from a non-device source, such as when we scrape data from third party websites that do not support a data API, the uploadId should likely be consistent for an entire session, even if that session contains data from multiple physical devices.

 At some point, we may support real-time monitoring of devices, in which case the upload session may be quite long -- so by using the session token, the uploadId will change periodically as the token is refreshed.

 ### byUser